mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/attach-cluster/access-managed-cluster/index.md

 ## Accessing your managed clusters using your Kommander administrator credentials

-After the cluster is successfully attached and you can access the user interface, you can retrieve a custom kubeconfig file.
+After the cluster is successfully attached, you can retrieve a custom kubeconfig file from the UI.

 1. Select the Kommander username in the top right corner, and then select **Generate Token**.